amanas96/next.js-learning/README.md

 # next.js-learning
-This is my next.js learning repository
+This is my next.js learning repository.